Yaniv-Shasha/sentinel-training/LAB05-IncidentManagement#2/README.md

 19. As the red team exercise discovered by us, the SOC manager ask us to add this IP to the whitelisting IP's, that we will not trigger incident on it any more.

-21. On the main incident page, select the relevant incident and press **Actions - > Create automation Rule**
+20. On the main incident page, select the relevant incident and press **Actions - > Create automation Rule**

 ![Select Microsoft incident creation rule](../Images/m5-automation.gif?raw=true)

-22. in the new screen, we will see all the incident identifiers ( the IP, and the specific Analytics rule), as the Red Team exercise will finish in 48 hr., adapt the rule expiration till the end of the drill, and press **Apply**
+21. in the new screen, we will see all the incident identifiers ( the IP, and the specific Analytics rule), as the Red Team exercise will finish in 48 hr., adapt the rule expiration till the end of the drill, and press **Apply**.

 ![Select Microsoft incident creation rule](../Images/m5-automation02.gif?raw=true)

-23. As this incident concider as benign, we go back to the main incident page, and close the incident with the right classifiction.
+22. As this incident concider as benign, we go back to the main incident page, and close the incident with the right classifiction.

 ![Select Microsoft incident creation rule](../Images/M5-close-incident.gif?raw=true) M5-close-incident